The objectives of Queen's staffing policies and procedures for general staff positions are to:

 If the duties of the position have significantly changed at the time of a vacancy, the department should first contact Human Resources to verify the position's evaluation status.
 Once determined, the sections of the Position Summary should be completed, in typewritten form for clarity, and attached to the Employment Requisition.
 If the position is newly created, the department must contact the Human Resources Department to complete a Position Summary in accordance with general staff compensation policies.

 Position Summaries are used to determine the skills and qualifications required to do a specific job.
 A Physical Demands Analysis (PDA) supports the Position Summary by providing specific information on how the essential duties of the job are physically performed.
 In accordance with employment equity principles, when necessary, the PDA should be used throughout the recruitment and selection process to provide departments with greater insight into the work environment and the physical movements required to do a job.
-The results of the analysis will assist departments in accommodating individuals with special needs.
+The results of the analysis will assist departments in accommodating individuals with disabilities.

 A Physical Demands Analysis will only be required for positions which require above normal physical demands (e.g., lifting, carrying or moving heavy objects/equipment).
 Assistance in determining the appropriateness of a PDA and in completing the form is available from Human Resources.
 When completed, the form should be attached to the Employment Requisition, together with the Position Summary.